Venus in the Sky: When and How to See the Brightest Planet

 Actually, Venus has no moons at all!
 Venus and Mercury are the only planets of the Solar System that don’t have any natural satellites orbiting them.
 Scientists suggest that Venus might once have had a moon formed as a result of a collision.
 Later, another collision destroyed this satellite.

-The main reason Venus doesn’t have any moons is its proximity to the Sun.
+The main possible reason Venus doesn’t have any moons is its proximity to the Sun.
 The strong gravitational influence of the Sun makes it challenging for moons to form and remain in a stable orbit.

 Zoozve — a quasi-moon of Venus